Mayfly277/mayfly277.github.io/_posts/2022-07-20-GOADv2-pwning-part5.md

 git merge 1224
 ```

-- Reorder the path entry result to load our pyenv bin before the others in the $PATH (this is needed on zsh, in bash this take directly our pyenv bins)
+- Reorder the path entry result to load our pyenv bin before the others in the $PATH (this is needed on zsh, in bash it take directly our pyenv bins)

 ```shell
 rehash
 ```

-- now let's verify we get all the binaries and options we want :
+- Now let's verify we get all the binaries and options we want :

 ```shell
 renameMachine.py